-- Email address The email address which will be notified for failed backups - Email subject Leave blank to use the default.
-You can use all of Akeeba Backup's variables you can use for naming archive files, e.g. [HOST] and [DATE] - Email body Leave blank to use the default.
+Email address The email address which will be notified for failed backups naming archive files, e.g. [HOST] and [DATE]

+Email subject Leave blank to use the default.
 You can use all of Akeeba Backup's variables you can use for naming archive files, e.g. [HOST] and [DATE].